andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 Step 5.5: Cleaning up our act
 =============================
-We've done pretty well so far, but there is one problem with our code that we should address before we go further: we use a lot of magic numbers instead of `enum` values. `enum` was _designed_ to allow programmers to avoid putting random "magic" numeric values all throughout their programs.
-Here's a perfect example:
+We've done pretty well so far, but there is one problem with our code that you might have spotted, and that we should address before we go further: we use a lot of magic numbers instead of `enum` values. `enum` was _designed_ to allow programmers to avoid putting random "magic" numeric values all throughout their programs.
+Here's a perfect example of the problem:

 {% highlight c++ %}
 // Update the board state
 board[row][col] = 2; //  computer is 2, uses symbol 'o' when drawn on board.
 {% endhighlight %}

 We're trying to say that the computer should be marked as the owner of this cell.
-But it is _not_ clear just by looking at it that '2' means 'computer'.
-If we had an enum like this, defined outside of `main` and outside of any functions so that we can use it anywhere:
+But it is _not_ clear just by looking at it that `2` means "computer".
+If we had an `enum`, defined outside of `main` and outside of any functions so that we can use it anywhere, like this:

 {% highlight c++ %}
 /**